CassieV81/Hangman/README.md

 # Hangman

-TA classic word-guessing game, where the player tries to guess a secret word by suggesting letters.
+A classic word-guessing game, where the player tries to guess a secret word by suggesting letters.
 The player has a limited number of chances to guess the word, and each incorrect guess reduces the number of remaining chances.

 ## How to play